Rooted America: Immobility and Segregation of the Intercounty Migration Network: HYPOTHESES

 Decisions about migration, a behavior aiming at improving life chances (\citealt{jasso_migration_2011}), typically come out of a comparison between place of departure and destination.
 Moving from current place of residence, will the destination be adaptive?
 One critical dimension in drawing an answer is the political environment of the origin and the putative destination communities.
 Rising political polarization has divided Americans along the party lines (\citealt{levendusky_partisan_2009}), where social cleavage by political ideology extends to a growing array of public opinions (\citealt{baldassarri_partisans_2008,dellaposta_pluralistic_2020}) and choice of lifestyles (\citealt{dellaposta_why_2015}), and has lead to segregated social networks and tensions in relationships such as familial interactions (\citealt{chen_effect_2018,diprete_segregation_2011}).
 This political alignment also happens across space, with distinct political consciousness across geographical regions, rural and urban lands, and local neighborhoods (\citealt{bishop_big_2009,cramer_politics_2016,hochschild_strangers_2018}).
 Recent spatial analysis on partisan isolation reveals that a large fraction of American adults lives in places where almost no one in their neighborhood votes in a manner opposed to their own (\citealt{brown_measurement_2021}).
-They also found that this pattern is prevalent nationwide and is a distinct pattern from segregation across racial lines.
-This state of affairs is also overtly recognized within American political discourse, where distinctions are made routinely between ``red'' and ``blue'' regions, and the ascription (correct or not) of a large body of cultural and political traits to both the regions and their inhabitants within media discourse (\citealt{badger_suburbs_2018,wallace_true_2020}).
-To the extent that individuals are likely to both affiliate with the political culture of their area, and regard their opposites on the political spectrum with suspicion and even dislike (\citealt{iyengar_affect_2012, iyengar_origins_2019}), people may be unwilling to migrate between regions with differing political cultures.
-Even setting aside motivations arising from political culture, the public choice theory and the consumer-voter model would also argue that individuals should be more willing to migrate to regions whose governments most closely match their own policy preferences (\citealt{dye_american_1990,tiebout_pure_1956}), with those from solidly ``red'' areas preferring to move to other ``red'' areas, and likewise for those from ``blue'' areas.
-These mechanisms motivate the following hypothesis:
+They also found that this pattern is prevalent nationwide and is a distinct pattern from segregation in other dimensions such as across racial lines.
+This state of affairs is also overtly recognized within American political discourse, where media outlets routinely make distinctions between ``red'' (conservative) and ``blue'' (liberal) regions, and ascribe (correctly or not) a large body of cultural and political traits to both the regions and their inhabitants (\citealt{badger_suburbs_2018,wallace_true_2020}).
+To the extent that individuals are likely to both affiliate with the political culture of their area, and regard their opposites on the political spectrum with suspicion and even hostility (\citealt{iyengar_affect_2012, iyengar_origins_2019}), people may be unwilling to migrate between regions with differing political cultures.
+Even setting aside motivations arising from political culture, according to the public choice theory and the consumer-voter model, people should still be more willing to migrate to regions whose governments most closely match their own policy preferences (\citealt{dye_american_1990,tiebout_pure_1956}), with those from solidly ``red'' areas preferring to move to other ``red'' areas, and likewise for those from ``blue'' areas.
+Empirical analyses using various data and methods generally confirm the existence of migration preference towards co-partisanship (\citealt{tam_cho_voter_2013,gimpel_seeking_2015,liu_migration_2019}), though with some counter evidence (\citealt{mummolo_why_2016}).
+Together they motivate the following hypothesis: